rsc-cis133DA-in-v12/CIS133DA-L6-Project-Template/README.md

 ![Screenshot of social_media.html without CSS](https://raw.githubusercontent.com/rsc-cis133DA-in-v12/CourseResources/main/L6-example1.png)

 ## Apply CSS

+NOTE: ALL CSS must be created INLINE within your HTML.

 1. Add the background image you found during project prep to the body of the web page.
    1. Apply styling so the image does not repeat and is centered on the page.